mindyng/Technical-Assessments/README.md

-Some Take-Home solutions with independent analyses
+Take-Home solutions with independent analyses